sallesma/IF-BackOffice/README.md

 Back Office for the Festival mobile applications.

-It aims to provide data for both android and iOS apps, so that the crew can update both applications without updating any code
+It aims to provide data for both android and iOS apps through a simple API, so that the crew can update both applications without updating any code

+As an example, send a request to /api/artists to retrieve all the artists and their associated data.

 ## Information